MATBckh22/MATB-STUDIOS/README.md

 When it's done, ALU sends it back to Control Unit, program counter increases by 1 When sequence of instructions is completed, it will show in output

-NOTE: whole process may not be linear, manual control might be involved to skip instructions or resetting it
+*Note: whole process may not be linear, manual control might be involved to skip instructions or resetting it*

-basic primitive contructs:
+## basic primitive contructs:
 aspects of languages:
 syntax: string(s) of expressions that is synthatically valid static semantics: synthatically valid strings that have meaning
 semantics: have only one meaning but may not be what the programmer intended

-PYTHON PROGRAMS:
+## PYTHON PROGRAMS:
 program: sequence of definitions and commands definitions evaluated, commands executed in a shell

-Objects: (very important)
+# Objects: (very important)
 -scalar
 int: 宣告 integers
 float: represent real numbers
 bool: boolean (true or false)
 NoneType: special value: none

-Note: type() can see the type of an object, exp
+*Note: type() can see the type of an object, exp
 >>>type(5)
-int
+int*

-TYPE convergions: convert one object to another,exp
+*TYPE convergions: convert one object to another,exp
 >>>int(3.9)
-3
+3*

 -non-scalar
 internal structure that can be accessed